 One of the best ways to avoid belly fat is through exercise.
 Engaging in a high-intensity workout can help you avoid belly fat.
 The following exercises are recommended for a person having diabetes-

 Belly Fat And Your Stress Levels

-Obesity can lead to a number of diseases such as hypertension, diabetes, heart diseases, etc. Abdominal fat is not only harmful for people who have diabetes but it can also be a risk factor of developing diabetes in healthy people.
-It is only through everyday practices like eating a healthy diet, working out on a regular basis or keeping yourself stress-free, you will be able to avoid abdominal ( visceral ) fat.
+Obesity can lead to a number of diseases such as hypertension, diabetes, heart diseases, etc. Abdominal fat is not only harmful for people who have diabetes but it can also be a risk factor for developing diabetes in healthy people.
+It is only through everyday practices like eating a healthy diet, working out on a regular basis or keeping yourself stress-free, that you will be able to avoid abdominal (visceral) fat.